 On The Property:

 Relax… Go no further than the shoreline to find great swimming, crabbing, fishing, sunning or boating.
-The small beach is a luxury spot all year long, and the heated pool provides for a warm swim during colder days and nights.
+The small beach is a luxury spot all year long, and the private, in-ground pool provides an alternative to the calm river.
 Endless porches and a stone fire pit are the centerpiece for many nighttime get-togethers.

 In The Neighborhood: